Quantization simulation

-This notebook shows a working code example of how to use AIMET to perform quantization simulation (quantsim).
-Quantsim is an AIMET feature that adds quantization simulation ops (also called fake quantization ops sometimes) to a trained ML model in order to compute quantization encodings and estimate the resulting accuracy of the model when deployed on quantized ML accelerators.
+This notebook contains a working example of AIMET Quantization simulation.
+QAT is an AIMET feature that adds quantization simulation operations (also called fake quantization ops) to a trained ML model.
+A standard training pipeline is then used to train or fine-tune the model.
+The resulting model should show improved accuracy on quantized ML accelerators.

 Overall flow

-This notebook covers the following 1.
-Instantiate the example evaluation pipeline 2.
-Convert an FP32 PyTorch model to ONNX and evaluate the model’s baseline FP32 accuracy 3.
-Create a quantization simulation model (with fake quantization ops inserted) and evaluate this simulation model to get a quantized accuracy score
+Create a quantization simulation model (with fake quantization ops inserted) and evaluate this simulation model to get a quantized accuracy score.

 Dataset